 More inclusive products and services

 By reducing the exclusions provided for in policies, BNP Paribas Cardif is simplifying the conditions for accessing insurance.
-For example, in France the Cardif Liberté Emprunteur contract is now accessible to people suffering from certain pathologies including asthma, Parkinson’s disease and obesity.
+For example, in France the Cardif Liberté Emprunteur contract is now accessible to people suffering from certain pathologies including asthma and Parkinson’s disease.
 In savings, digital technology helps to democratise access to life insurance.
 With its partner Birdee, BNP Paribas Cardif, in France, has launched an online life insurance product suited to new uses and that relies on the robo-advisor of Gambit Financial Solutions.
-“We also integrate the notion of accessibility in our protection products across the world,” explains the Chief Executive.
+“We also integrate the notion of accessibility in our protection products across the world,” explains the Chief Executive Officer.
 “In Columbia, we have created a service platform, a real ecosystem around our unemployment cover that uses artificial intelligence, in particular, to give individual employees and self-employed people access to training suited to the current labour market.”

 Simplifying our customer journeys